SchwarzIT/community-stackit-go-client/README.md

 <br />

-[^2]: The Customer account ID (or Organization ID) must also be known in advanced.
-Every project belongs to a Customer Account.
+[^2]: The Customer Account ID is also referred to as Organization ID